 Our Top Picks

-Best All-Rounder: TETON Sports Outfitter XXL
+Best Overall: TETON Sports Outfitter XXL

 One of the most well-loved camping cots out there, the TETON Sports Outfitter XXL is a basic-looking folding model.
 However, it delivers when it comes to comfort, with some users reporting that they slept even later on this cot than they do at home.
 The size, which is a bit larger than a twin bed, helps: Sleepers can toss and turn as much as they need to, and it supports up to 600 pounds.
 Its durability is solid — something you’ll feel laying on it — thanks to strong, lightweight aluminum legs and a steel S-leg design, plus rubber bushings that help to absorb shock.

 Setup and takedown is pleasantly easy, and it packs right into an included carry bag.
 The cot’s packed weight is 26 pounds, so it’s heavy to carry, but those looking for an extra bed for guests, or for a comfortable sleeping situation during a car-based camping trip, don't need to look any further.